RichBest has experience writing professional CVs and enjoys sharing their tips with others.

 Activities/Interests/Positions of Responsibility

 Now, at this stage, you need to write about your activities, interests, or positions of responsibility.
 Keep in mind that it is important to reveal activities you were once involved in.
-This will tell potential employers that you are a well-rounded individual and that you have motivations to do things.
+This will tell potential employers that you are a well-rounded individual and that you have the motivation to accomplish your goals.

-In addition to that, it is also a good idea to reveal your positions of responsibility in extra-curricular activities you once joined.
-For example, if you were once involved significantly in a Student Union, say you were the chairman of the organization, you should say that as it might cause potential employers to consider accepting you more.
-However, make sure that you do not simply write a list of your interests.
-Instead, make sure that you reveal how deep you were involved and what achievements you had gained.
+In addition to that, it is also a good idea to highlight your positions of responsibility in past extra-curricular activities.
+For example, if you were once involved in a student union or example, be explicit about your position and duties; it could be a plus for potential employers.
+Avoid simply listing your interests; make sure that you reveal how deeply you were involved and what your achievements were.

 Here comes the example: